Highlights:

 - The receipt of a returned cheque may delay the transaction or bring embarrassment.

-Hence, always note the validity of a cheque and ensure it is deposited on time.
+- Hence, always note the validity of the cheque and ensure it is deposited on time.

 Why Banks Enforce Validity Rules?